chinapedia/wikipedia.abstract.en/Page/Interstellar_travel.md

 Fusion rocket starships, powered by nuclear fusion reactions, should conceivably be able to reach speeds of the order of 10% of that of light, based on energy considerations alone.
 In theory, a large number of stages could push a vehicle arbitrarily close to the speed of light.[49]
 These would "burn" such light element fuels as deuterium, tritium, ³He, ¹¹B, and ⁷Li.
 Because fusion yields about 0.3–0.9% of the mass of the nuclear fuel as released energy, it is energetically more favorable than fission, which releases <0.1% of the fuel's mass-energy.
 The maximum exhaust velocities potentially energetically available are correspondingly higher than for fission, typically 4–10% of c.
 However, the most easily achievable fusion reactions release a large fraction of their energy as high-energy neutrons, which are a significant source of energy loss.
 Thus, although these concepts seem to offer the best (nearest-term) prospects for travel to the nearest stars within a (long) human lifetime, they still involve massive technological and engineering difficulties, which may turn out to be intractable for decades or centuries.

-Daedalus_ship.pngEarly studies include Project Daedalus, performed by the British Interplanetary Society in 1973–1978, and Project Longshot, a student project sponsored by NASA and the US Naval Academy, completed in 1988.
+Early studies include Project Daedalus, performed by the British Interplanetary Society in 1973–1978, and Project Longshot, a student project sponsored by NASA and the US Naval Academy, completed in 1988.
 Another fairly detailed vehicle system, "Discovery II",[50] designed and optimized for crewed Solar System exploration, based on the D³He reaction but using hydrogen as reaction mass, has been described by a team from NASA's Glenn Research Center.
 It achieves characteristic velocities of >300 km/s with an acceleration of ~1.7•10^(−3) _g_, with a ship initial mass of ~1700 metric tons, and payload fraction above 10%.
 Although these are still far short of the requirements for interstellar travel on human timescales, the study seems to represent a reasonable benchmark towards what may be approachable within several decades, which is not impossibly beyond the current state-of-the-art.
 Based on the concept's 2.2% burnup fraction it could achieve a pure fusion product exhaust velocity of ~3,000 km/s.

 Antimatter rockets